kanbanyte/sepa/sqap/sqap.md

 This document will give information about the overall system architecture and design, as well as additional research into the project.
 Contained within this document will be:
 * Overview of the document.
-* Problem analysis which will outline the goals of the software systen and any assumptions and simplifications.
+* Problem analysis which will outline the goals of the software system and any assumptions and simplifications.
 * High-level system architecture and alternatives
 * Additional research
 	* Research into the application domain